Routing

 </nav>

 You can now navigate via the navbar links. routerLink is the selector for the RouterLink directiveopen in new window that turns user clicks into router navigations.
-It's another of the public directives in the RouterModule.
+It's another public directive in the RouterModule.

 DANGER